 No false promises here!
-This easy way for making chicken wings in the oven that come out truly crispy is a game changer.
+This easy way for making Oven Baked Buffalo Wings that come out truly crispy is a game changer.
 The skin is so paper thin and shatteringly crisp that it’s hard to believe they aren’t deep fried.
 All the flavour, all the crispness, 10 minutes effort, and none of the mess!
 And you can hear how crispy they are in this cooking video!

 How many times have you been disappointed by recipes that promise crispy oven baked chicken wings?
 Some come out quite crispy, but still not so crispy that you would think they had been deep fried.

-But this recipe is a game changer.
+But this recipe for Truly Crispy Oven Baked Buffalo Wings is a game changer.
 I promise I am not exaggerating.
 In fact, you can read for yourself what people are saying about it because last year, I shared Truly Crispy Oven Baked Wings with Honey Garlic Sauce.
-Scroll to the bottom and you’ll see hundreds of comments from people who have tried and been amazed by this recipe!
+Scroll to the bottom of that recipe and you’ll see hundreds of comments from people who have tried and been amazed by this recipe!

 The recipe is ridiculously simple, and it’s a genius discovery by the amazing folk over at Cook’s Illustrated who used science to figure out how to make truly crispy wings in the oven.
 The 2 unique steps in this recipe that make all the difference are: